-There are 0 affordable apartments in Silver Lake that offer reduced rents to low-income households.
+There are 0 low-income apartments in Silver Lake that offer reduced rents to eligible households.

 Silver Lake features 32 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.